Auto Parts by Air Freight to Brazil

 - ANVISA registration for pharmaceuticals and cosmetics

-- Expect 2–5 extra business days for clearance
+- Expect an additional 2–5 business days for clearance

 - Always use an experienced Brazilian customs broker